 There is a drastic shift in how consumers interact with businesses.
 So, if you plan to turn to digital marketing after gauging these shifts, you will require Key Performance Indicators (KPIs) to guide your marketing team and business to success.

-More importantly, a KPI provides performance insight into the most valuable resource of an organization: the people.
+More importantly, digital marketing KPIs and metrics provide performance insight into the most valuable resource of an organization: the people.

 Your allocated digital marketing funds should be utilized explicitly for campaigns that will bring in leads or sales conversions.
 Here, KPIs will assist you in identifying the campaign you must focus on or that needs improvement.

 Your digital marketing team may have to take tough calls of abandoning the marketing campaigns performing poorly.
 However, there is scope for improvement.
 Your digital marketing team can use KPIs to provide inputs for the areas that need specific tweaks and adjustments, allowing you to revive a poorly run campaign.

 The digital marketing team can reap the benefits by utilizing KPIs in tracking multiple spheres of business dimensions rather than just tracking marketing campaigns.
 It has the potential to report to you your company’s performance benchmarks and whether you will achieve your business goals in a financial year.